 - High Level Alarm (30,000ppm) – Personnel should evacuate the area and nobody should enter the affected area without proper self contained breathing apparatus until the area is adequately ventilated and the concentration of CO2 is reduced below the high alarm limit.

 Download the correct signage to print here (pdf, English and Spanish).

-The RAD-0102 Remote CO2 Storage Safety Dual Alarm Meter meets the increased requirements for dual level alarms for OSHA STEL (Short Term Exposure Limit) with the 1st alarm at 1.5% / 15,000ppm and the 2nd alarm at 3% / 30,000ppm.
-The meter is designed to protect people who work near carbon dioxide stored in closets or confined spaces.
+The RAD-0102-6 Remote CO2 Storage Safety Alarm meets the increased requirements for dual level alarms for OSHA STEL (Short Term Exposure Limit) with the an alarm at 1.5% (15,000 ppm) and at 3% (30,000 ppm) CO2.
+The alarm is designed to protect people who work near carbon dioxide stored in closets or confined spaces.
 In addition, the device includes a 5,000 ppm alarm to meet the OSHA CO2 TWA (time-weighted average) exposure limit for an 8-hour workday.